The EU Emissions Trading System (EU ETS)

 By putting a price on carbon and thereby giving a financial value to each tonne of emissions saved, the EU ETS has placed climate change on the agenda of company boards and their financial departments across Europe.
 A sufficiently high carbon price also promotes investment in clean, low-carbon technologies.

 In allowing companies to buy international credits, the EU ETS also acts as a major driver of investment in clean technologies and low-carbon solutions, particularly in developing countries.

-Third phase brings significant changes
+Phase 3 brings significant changes

 - A single, EU-wide cap on emissions applies in place of the previous system of national caps;